MUNYYBY/downscaler-cli/README.md

 - Execute the script using Node.js:

-  bash

-  Copy code

-  `node script.mjs`
+  `npm start`

   The script will prompt you to provide the following information:

 - The path to the parent folder containing the images.
 - The path to the output folder where processed images will be saved.
 - Whether you want to downscale the images by size or by resolution.
-- If by size, the maximum file size in MB.
+- If by size, the maximum file size is in MB.
 - If by resolution, the maximum width and height.

 The script will then recursively scan the specified parent folder, downscale any images found, and save them in the designated output folder with the same structure and filenames.